-- 1. Collaboration with national and International organizations:S.T.I.E. has strengthened its network w.r.t. collaboration with national and international institutes for different events, activities, and certificate courses.
+- 1. Collaboration with national and International organizations: S.T.I.E. has strengthened its network w.r.t. collaboration with national and international institutes for different events, activities, and certificate courses.
 The college has signed MoUs with different organizations.
-The students are benefitted to a great extent due to such collaborations as they get opportunities to listen to the experts, develop skills and gain knowledge.
-Some collaborations have also helped in generating funds that were used to organize different activities. - 2.
-In-service programmes for School Teachers: S.T.I.E. conducted different in-service training programmes for school teachers.
-During the lockdown period when schools had to shift from offline mode to online mode, S.T.I.E. organized workshops and Faculty Development Programmes to help teachers learn different online tools.
-These initiatives helped the in-service teachers to gain competencies in handling online classes and using online tools of teaching-learning effectively.
+The students are benefitted to a great extent due to such collaborations as they get opportunities to listen to the experts, develop skills and gain knowledge. - 2.
+Pre-service and In-service programmes for teachers: S.T.I.E. conducted different in-service training programmes for school teachers.
+S.T.I.E. organized workshops to train teachers for the Teachers Eligibility Test (TET).
+Webinar on the theme of NEP 2020 These initiatives helped the in-service teachers to gain knowledge about the implementation and challenges of NEP 2020.